MXP2095onetechguy/tkpaint/tkpaint/README.md

 Paint app, this is just the program

-install whatever you need from the requirments file with pip and then run the paint.pyw
+install whatever you need from the requirments file with pip

+run the paint.pyw, install some packages if the paint.pyw complain that some packages are not installed(like tk_tools, pipreqs doesn't detect this module)

 To build, run the setup.py